Creator and innovator, musician and producer, artist, and philanthropist, Herb Alpert is a man with a profound passion.

 Broadway theatre is another arena in which Alpert has enjoyed success.
 His producing credits include the Tony Award/Pulitzer Prize-winning production of Tony Kushner’s Angels in America, Jelly’s Last Jam, Arthur Miller’s Broken Glass, August Wilson’s Seven Guitars and The Boy from Oz.

-Over the past 20 years, 100 mid-career, risk-taking artists have received the Herb Alpert Award in the Arts in conjunction with Cal Arts, which also houses the Herb Alpert School of Music at Cal Arts.
+Over the past 25 years, 125 mid-career, risk-taking artists have received the Herb Alpert Award in the Arts, an award administered by the California Institute of the Arts (CalArts), which also houses the Herb Alpert School of Music at Cal Arts.

 In addition to his on-going creative outlets in music, philanthropy and the arts, Alpert owns the noted Vibrato restaurant/jazz club in Bel-Air, California.
-He also continues to perform and tour across the country with his wife, Grammy-winning singer, Lani Hall.
+He also continues to perform and tour across the country with his wife, Grammy-winning vocalist, Lani Hall and their band.

-Grammy Award-winning vocalist and producer, Lani Hall started her singing career in 1966, as the lead singer of Sergio Mendes’s break through group, Brasil ’66.
-She left behind her city roots in Chicago and, for 5 years, performed throughout the world.
+Two time Grammy Award-winning vocalist and producer Lani Hall started her singing career in 1966 as the lead singer of Sergio Mendes’s breakthrough group, Brasil ’66.
+She left behind her city roots in Chicago and for 5 years performed throughout the world.
 While Lani’s singing career took her on the road, she also focused on her writing—committing to the page her personal impressions of the world around her.
 Sergio Mendes further expanded her writing career by asking Lani to write the English lyrics for many of the band’s Brazilian songs.